 - Governance or ensuring an enabling environment for effective action

 - Sustainable diets and nutrition

 Criteria for selection

-All submissions will be evaluated according to five criteria, that are:
+All submissions will be evaluated according to four criteria, that are:

 - Innovation: Food policy at the municipal or territorial level is evolving to meet new challenges from changes in the food system, such as impacts of climate change and from economic, health and urbanization pressures.
 Innovations in urban food policy and practice to meet these challenges are found in every category of the MUFPP Framework for Action as food systems are reoriented towards sustainability.

 - Impact: Social, environmental and/or economic impacts are considered for this category.
 Social impact is primarily about the impact on vulnerable populations including urban needy, women, children, elderly and/or displaced/migrants who often require food assistance and/or may lack adequate access to affordable and nutritious food.